 Creative Writing as a Refreshment to the Soul

-As of February, 2014, I’ve begun working formally with persons who share my conviction that creative writing – that is, the creation of a literary work readable by others – can be a potent form of personal therapy.
-If you would like to enroll in this personal program, which we term fabulation therapy, please read on.
+As of February, 2018, I’ve begun working formally with persons who share my conviction that creative writing – that is, the creation of a literary work readable by others – can be a potent form of personal therapy.
+If you're intrigued by such a concept -- we term it fabulation therapy -- read on and I'll tell you more.

 Considering how intimately they’re linked, I was surprised to discover so little written about the effectiveness of creative writing in that unhappy realm we normally reserve for psychotherapies of various sorts.
 “Art therapy” is pretty familiar and the quantities of gouche spilled and clay pummelled in the service of the human spirit could not be calculated.
 Music too is “therapeutic” and pluckings and tootlings will always be a solace to humankind.